 Specialized Plan of Care

-After the healing period, crowns or bridges will be custom-made and attached to the implants with small screws or dental cement.
-The customization of your case from initial planning to final placement makes all the difference.
-This allows a full range of services to be considered, from the replacement of one tooth to the restoration of the entire mouth.
+Some patients require additional restorative dentistry after their implant has healed.
+These include crowns or bridges that help protect the implant and improve the health of the surrounding teeth.
+These are custom fit to your unique mouth and attached to the implants with small screws or dental cement.
+Every step of your dental journey is carefully reviewed and customized based on your needs.
+Dr. Ellison loves working with her patients to offer a full range of dental services to improve their quality of life.
+From the replacement of one tooth to the restoration of the entire mouth.
 Regardless of your situation, there’s a solution for you.

 Implants Under One Roof Means: